-It is critical that we begin reducing our emissions of carbon dioxide and other heat-trapping gases responsible for global warming, which means modernizing the way we produce and consume energy.
-Today, much of our energy comes from fossil fuels—coal for electricity and oil to power our vehicles.
-But burning those dirty energy sources means emitting air pollution that endangers our health, traps heat in our atmosphere, and contributes to global warming and all its costly and dangerous impacts.
-We can reduce this pollution by using less energy, using the energy we do use more efficiently, and gradually replacing dirty sources of energy with clean sources of energy like wind and solar power.
-This transition to clean energy will create millions of American jobs while strengthening our national security as we reduce our dependence on oil—all while fighting global warming.
+It is critical that we reduce carbon pollution and other heat-trapping gases responsible for global warming, which means modernizing the way we produce and consume energy.
+Today, much of our energy comes from fossil fuels—coal for electricity and gas to power our vehicles.
+But burning these dirty energy sources means emitting air pollution that endangers our health, traps heat in our atmosphere, and contributes to global warming and all its costly and dangerous impacts.
+We can reduce this pollution by using less energy, using energy more efficiently, and replacing dirty sources of energy with clean sources like wind and solar power.
+This transition to clean energy will create millions of American jobs while strengthening our national security and improving our health.

-Passing a comprehensive bill to reduce global warming pollution that will bring about a clean energy economy is essential to tackling the climate crisis.
+Passing federal policies to reduce carbon pollution and bring about a clean energy economy is essential to tackling the climate crisis.
 To that end, LCV worked hard to ensure passage of the American Clean Energy and Security Act (H.R.
 2454) in the House of Representatives in June 2009.
 This landmark legislation, while not perfect, would have helped rebuild our manufacturing base by creating millions of clean energy jobs, boosted our national security by lessening our dependence on oil, and protected the planet.
-Regrettably, defenders of the dirty energy status quo, including the nation’s biggest oil and coal companies and their Senate allies, succeeded in preventing even a vote on similar legislation in the Senate last Congress.
-Unfortunately, the 2010 elections swept a number of climate change deniers into office, but given the gravity of the challenge, our fight continues to pass comprehensive clean energy and global warming legislation.
+Regrettably, defenders of the dirty energy status quo, including the nation’s biggest oil and coal companies and their Senate allies, succeeded in preventing even a vote on similar legislation in the Senate.